FDR0903/FDR0903.github.io/_pages/about.md

 ---

 ## About me
 I am currently a postdoctoral researcher at the [Oxford-Man Institute](https://oxford-man.ox.ac.uk/), University of Oxford.
-I hold a Ph.D. in Mathematics from Université Paris 1 Panthéon-Sorbonne, where my [thesis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4424010) focused on algorithmic trading problems in traditional electronic markets and in decentralised trading platforms that use Automated Market Makers (AMMs).
+I obtained a Ph.D. in Mathematics from Université Paris 1 Panthéon-Sorbonne in 2023, where my [thesis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4424010) focused on algorithmic trading problems in traditional electronic markets and in decentralised trading platforms that use Automated Market Makers (AMMs).
 Prior to my doctoral studies, I spent five years in the hedge fund industry, engaging in research and development related to derivatives pricing and systematic trading.

 My research focuses on the economics and microstructure of <u>decentralised financial markets</u> and <u>automated market makers</u>.
 More broadly, I am interested in combining Mathematics and <u>Machine Learning</u> to solve financial decision problems.
 Outside of Academia, I am passionate about climbing, mountaineering, running, and languages.
 Feel free to reach out to chat about research or any of these interests!